Virgin chub: Range

-It is restricted to the Virgin River in Arizona, Nevada, and Utah.
-Another sizable population is found in the upper and middle reaches of the Muddy River in Nevada.
+It is restricted to two tributaries of the Colorado River, the Virgin River in Arizona, Nevada, and Utah, and the upper and middle reaches of the Muddy River in Nevada.
 The Arizona range of the Virgin chub is restricted to the Virgin River within Mohave County.

 Habitat

-In its native habitat, it occurs only in the mainstream of the Virgin and Muddy Rivers (Water within these rivers are generally somewhat warm, turbid, and saline), and very rarely in the immediate mouths of its major tributaries.
+In its native habitat, it occurs only in the generally warm, turbid, and saline mainstream of the Virgin and Muddy Rivers, and very rarely in the immediate mouths of their major tributaries.
 The Virgin chub is most common in deeper areas where waters are swift, but not turbulent, and most often is associated with boulders or other types of cover.